 Holly sat.
 Slowly.
 “Does it…how does it taste?”

-“Don’t matter,” Mongo said, digging in his stew with fresh zeal.
+“Don’t matter,” Mongo said, digging into his stew with fresh zeal.
 “Yer can’t waste good food, even if it smells like week-old poop.”

 “Uh…what do you call those…those creatures?”